Hey Kids (Start Here)

 “Did he drink the water?”

-“Not yet,” Volker replied, trying to guess what Telford wanted conveyed to whomever might be listening.
-“Are you going to keep him trapped in that room all night?”
+“Not yet.”
+Volker tried to guess what Telford wanted conveyed to whomever might be listening.
+“You gonna keep him trapped in that room all night?”

-Telford shot him a look that Volker thought was probably approval.
+Telford shot him a look that was probably approval.
 “Just until he drinks it.”

 “You put anything in it?”
-Volker asked, forcing his voice to stay casual.
+Volker kept his tone casual.

 Telford shot him a look that was a bit more measured this time around.
 “Of course I did.
 Standard post-interrogation cocktail.”

-“Yeah, of course,” Volker said, wondering what the heck was in a ‘standard post-interrogation cocktail,’ and also whether Telford had really given any such thing to Rush.
+Volker nodded, wondering what the heck was in a “standard post-interrogation cocktail,” and also wondering whether Telford had actually given it to Rush.

 He hated his life.

-“Are you testing me?”
-Telford snapped, his tone abruptly hostile.
+After a beat, Telford asked, “Are you testing me?”
+His tone was low and dangerous.
 “You think I don’t know the protocol?”

 Telford was much better at this than he was.

-“Clearly you do know it,” Volker said, trying to sound offhand and cagey, but pretty sure he just sounded nervous.
+“Clearly you do know it.”
+Volker tried to sound offhand and cagey, but he was pretty sure he just sounded nervous.

-“You’re damn right I know it,” Telford hissed.
-“If you doubt my loyalty I’ll be happy to drop you off at the next spaceport.
+“You’re damn right I know it,” Telford shot back.
+“If you doubt my loyalty, I’ll be happy to drop you off at the next spaceport.
 Because I don’t need that from you.
 You got that?”

-“You’re damn right it was,” Telford said quietly.
+“You’re damn right it was,” Telford fired back.

-“I didn’t mean to cast any doubts on your loyalty,” Volker offered.
+“I didn’t mean to cast any doubt on your loyalty,” Volker offered.

 There was a short pause.

 “What about Rush?”
-Volker said.
-“Was he formally inducted into the Sixth House as well?”
+Volker asked.
+“Was he inducted too?”

 “Yes,” Telford said darkly.
 “Not that it means anything to him.”